kavia-common/simple-commerce-platform-18605-18617/ecommerce_frontend/FRONTEND_NOTES.md

 Configuration:
 - Set REACT_APP_API_BASE to your backend API base (e.g., http://localhost:8000/api)
-  - When the React app is served by Django on the same domain, you can set REACT_APP_API_BASE="/api" (default).
+  - When the React app is served by Django on the same domain, set REACT_APP_API_BASE="/api" (default).
   - Ensure backend has a catch-all SPA fallback and serves the built assets to avoid 404 on refresh.
 - Optional Supabase placeholders:
   - REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_ANON_KEY, REACT_APP_SITE_URL

+Data shape notes:
+- Cart endpoints return Cart with `items` including nested `product` and `line_total` values.
+The frontend normalizes this into UI-friendly items and computes subtotal accordingly.
+- Checkout now creates minimal Address records (shipping/billing) via /addresses/ and calls /orders/checkout/ with `shipping_address_id` and `billing_address_id` to match backend requirements.

+Build & Deploy:
+- Run `npm run build` and copy the contents of `build/` into the backend at `ecommerce_backend/frontend_build/` as described in the backend README so Django can serve the SPA.

 Routing:
 - /, /products/:id, /cart, /checkout, /login, /signup, /profile, /orders, /admin